Faculty & Staff

 Marisa Garman approaches world language education with an infectious joy that inspires her students and colleagues to naturally respond to her in Spanish both inside and outside of the classroom.
 Bilingual from birth, Marisa’s family hails from Puerto Rico, and is involved in her teaching on a regular basis.
 It is not unusual to see Marisa’s mom, “Abuelita” to many, singing songs in the classroom or her husband stringing up a piñata for a celebration.
 When not at Chapman Farm School, Marisa is a freelance editor of Spanish textbooks- but her classroom culture jumps off the pages of a textbook and touches students’ lives in a meaningful way.
 Marisa received her undergraduate degree in Spanish from the College of the Holy Cross and her Masters in Multilingual and Multicultural Education from the Florida State University.
 Marisa is the proud mom of two young adults.

 Lisa Grize shows every student that they are, indeed, an artist.
 Using an approach called “Teaching for Artistic Behavior, Lisa’s art room is unlike any students have experienced prior to coming to Chapman Farm School.
 Lisa values expression in all forms, and empowers students to learn technique, then create with free choice.
-Many of her students come in believing they are “not good at art,” and leave her understanding the many ways that they communicate through art.
+Many of her students come in believing they are “not good at art,” and leave understanding the many ways that they communicate through art.
 Confidence grows in Lisa’s room.
 Lisa is a mom to two children, Will and Veronica.
 She supports them in their many endeavors- from enthusiastically attending baseball games, going fishing and boat shows for hours on end, and creating incredible original costumes for Anime and Comic Conventions all over the Northeast and beyond.
 Lisa received her undergraduate degree in art and graphic design from Western Connecticut State University.

 Elizabeth Hall Couture

-Liz Hall makes math accessible for kids.
+Liz makes math accessible for kids.
 Whether they are advanced beyond their years or have a history struggling with the basics, Liz takes great care to familiarize herself with a student’s skills and gaps.
 She understands when to move kids to the next level, and knows when they just need a bit longer on a concept.
 Liz’s math class is a place of support and encouragement.
 Students work both collaboratively and at their own pace using a variety of mutltisensory modalities and methods.
 In addition to teaching math, Liz creates most of the beautiful graphics for Chapman Farm School.
 Liz grew up on the South Shore and received her undergraduate degree from Bridgewater State University.
 She enjoys hiking with her husband and spending time with her kindergartener, Declan.

 Student & Family Support

 Maureen Kramer serves a critical role at Chapman Farm School- yet ask any one of her students, and they will describe it differently- “Maureen helps me stay organized.”
 “She helps me manage my emotions.”
 “Maureen helps me stay on track and do my best.”
 “Maureen takes us to the farm and makes sure I have a snack.”
 Every student would be correct- Maureen does a bit of everything.
 With the trained eye of a nurse and the heart of a mother, Maureen notices each Chapman Farm School student every single day.
 She meets them where they are at, and helps them grow.
 She works with families to see their students’ strengths and push them to work harder when they have reached a threshold of opportunity.
-Maureen holds degrees from St. Michael’s College and Boston College.
+Maureen holds a BS from St. Michael’s College and a nursing degree from Boston College.
 She has worked as a nurse in multiple settings including Boston Children’s Hospital.
 She is trained in multiple holistic approaches including Reiki and Craniosacral therapy.
 Maureen is mom to two young adults, Molly and Ryan.

 Language Arts & Learning Specialist

-Jen Murray combines a strong background in individualized instruction with a passion for helping them want to be their best.
+Jen Murray combines a strong background in individualized instruction with a passion for helping students want to be their best.
 In her dual role at Chapman Farm School, Jen helps identify and interpret individual student strengths and weaknesses, while working across the curriculum to differentiate instruction and help students grow to their potential.
 Jen understands each student’s approach to organization and executive function, and works building-wide with academic teachers to streamline homework and organization processes.
-In Language Arts class, Jen works with students as individuals and in small groups to move the needle on reading and communication skills.
+In Language Arts class, Jen works with students as individuals and in small groups to build and refine their reading and communication skills.
 Prior to coming to Chapman Farm School, Jen worked in leadership at Lindamood Bell and with the Department of Children and Families in educational advocacy and consultation.
 Jen is a graduate of Bridgewater State University, where she earned a degree in Special Education, with a concentration in Communication Disorders.
 Jen grew up in Rockland, where she currently resides with her husband and three active and inquisitive young children, one who struggles with a learning disability.

 School Counseling & Social Education

 While the foundation of Andrew Schmid’s humanities class is in traditional social studies, he also weaves in art and literature to teach his students how the human experience is connected across disciplines.
-Andrew’s students love his class- a place where they know beyond a doubt that their voice is heard and their knowledge and opinions are valued.
+Andrew’s students love his class.
+It is a place where they know beyond a doubt that their voice is heard and their knowledge and opinions are valued.
 Andrew received his undergraduate degree in Social Studies Education from Boston University and his graduate degree from Fitchburg State University.
 He lives in Quincy with his fiancee.